The manifestly gauge-invariant spectrum of the Minimal Supersymmetric Standard Model: Introduction

-We will build up the analysis starting from the supersymmetric electroweak sector in section \ref{subsec:weakHiggs}, adding leptons in section \ref{subsec:leptons}, and finally adding the remainder of the MSSM in section \ref{subsec:generalization}.
-We will pay special attention to the lightest supersymmetric particle (LSP), due to its central role in the low-energy dynamics of the MSSM and dark matter \cite{aitchison_2007,Weinberg:2000cr}.
-We will not provide a thorough introduction of the MSSM, due to its complexity, but only give a brief collections of basic formulas in section \ref{sec:mssm}.
-We refer to \cite{aitchison_2007,Martin:1997ns} for such an introduction, whose conventions we also follow.
-More technical details can also be found in \cite{Schreiner:2022ms}.
+To make the necessary steps explicit, we will build up the MSSM sector by sector.
+Readers, who are only interested in the full MSSM, can find the results in section \ref{subsec:generalization}.
+Before that, we treat a supersymmetric theory with only a Higgs and an SU(2) gauge sector in section \ref{subsec:weakHiggs} and add a lepton sector in section \ref{subsec:leptons}.
+Hypercharge and the strong sector are then a very straightforward extension to arrive at the complete MSSM in section \ref{subsec:generalization}.
+We will pay special attention to the lightest supersymmetric particle (LSP), due to its central role in the low-energy dynamics of the MSSM and dark matter \cite{Aitchison:2007fn,Weinberg:2000cr}.
+We will not provide a thorough introduction of the MSSM, due to its complexity, but only give a brief collection of basic formulas in section \ref{sec:mssm}.
+We refer to \cite{Aitchison:2007fn,Martin:1997ns} for such an introduction, whose conventions we also follow.
+More technical details on the calculations of this presentation can also be found in \cite{Schreiner:2022ms}.

-Eventually, we summarize our findings in section \ref{sec:summary}.
-There, we will also comment on possible impacts due to the non-perturbative aspects in the strong subsector and implications for supersymmetry in more general contexts, especially for supersymmetry-breaking sectors.
-In the bulk of the text, we keep with the spirit \cite{aitchison_2007} of the MSSM that SUSY breaking is parametrized.
+Finally, we summarize our findings in section \ref{sec:summary}.
 We also add a brief appendix \ref{a:susy}, in which we give some general arguments on why SUSY does not affect the FMS mechanism.